Dialogue involves listening to the perspectives of others and telling your point of view to develop a shared understanding of issues.

 Such security usually requires the recognition that power exists between individuals and in groups.
 Power exists because of age, status, title, experience and other identity traits that are either valued or devalued in a community.
 Power cannot be taken out of the dialogue situation, but it can be addressed.
 To do so we can begin by simply acknowledging that who we are influences how we see the world, how others see us and how others view our contributions and influence.
 Many of the assumptions that people make may not be true, but they will affect our encounters with each other.
 In effective dialogue, all contributors must be open to adjusting their assumptions about others and even altering the usual arrangements of power.

 Both speaker and listener must take personal responsibility to manage their participation in order to make space for the other’s contribution.
 This includes knowing when to speak and when to be silent, when and what to sensor, and how to manage topics, with the goal of creating openings for sharing.
 This view of dialogue changes typical assumptions about why dialogue is needed.
 The potential of dialogue is limited if it is only viewed as an opportunity to give concrete statements about what one person or another believes.
 Instead, dialogue can be seen as a subtle synthesis of mindsets.
-The goal of dialogue is to develop a new, shared understanding because even without agreement, each participant will been moved by the process of engagement.
-Therefore, because of the collaborative nature of dialogue the goal is never to agree, but to understand and accept the other person’s point of view and why they have come to that belief.
+The goal of dialogue is to develop a new, shared understanding because even without agreement, each participant will have been moved by the process of engagement.
+Therefore, because of the collaborative nature of dialogue the goal is never to agree, but to understand the other person’s point of view and why they have come to that belief.
 This makes way for possibility – the creation of new ideas, new identification of issues, and new solutions.

 It’s not enough to stick with your own taken for granted understanding of things, so people in relationships and communities who wish to engage in dialogue must commit to developing shared meanings with others.